benjaminselfridge/model-checking/doc/ModelChecking2.md

           ]
 ```

-We don't have a separate `Halt` instruction, so we model that with a
+We don't have a separate `Halt` statement, so we model that with a
 `goto` statement that points to itself, infinitely looping.

 # From sequential programs to transition systems